toyoshim/iona-us/docs/firmware_en.md

 - Ver 1.31 Guncon3 support.
 - Ver 1.32 P1 analog X/Y are also assigned to newly added 2ch Rotary inputs.
 - Ver 1.33 Improved JVS compatibility for v1.20+ PCB.
+- Ver 1.34 Reduce Analog channel to 4ch to avoid I/O error on Guilty Gear series, and fix the issue D/H/L/Pon are not responsible for Usagi.

 ## Firmware Compatibility
 All controllers that conform Xbox 360, or Xbox One series protocols are expected to work fine.